Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 Crime scene cleaners in the UK don’t require a degree, but they must complete specialist training to gain the skills, knowledge, and expertise to meet the demands of the role.

-If you’re interested in pursuing a career in this field, then you’ll need to complete an approved crime scene cleanup training or forensic cleaning course.
+If you’re interested in pursuing a career in this field, you must complete an approved crime scene cleanup training or forensic cleaning course.

 This will cover key topics such as how to use personal protective equipment and how to operate a fogger and sanitiser machine.